pepellou/vim-tricks/README.markdown

 How to install
 --------------

-If you find my configurations useful, you just need to copy the file I share as "home.vimrc" to your home folder with the name ".vimrc".
+If you find my configurations useful, you just need to copy the file I share as "home.vimrc.txt" to your home folder with the name ".vimrc".

 Code generation